rmunroe/appian-mongoDbConnectedSystem/docs/_build/html/_sources/introduction.rst.txt

 -  Configured using a single `Connection String <https://docs.mongodb.com/manual/reference/connection-string/>`__, which is masked and encrypted

+-  Includes a suite of :doc:`expressions` to assist in constructing MongoDB JSON queries

 This project and `its source <https://github.com/rmunroe/appian-mongoDbConnectedSystem>`_ are open to all, however it is best that any enhancements or bug fixes are submitted to me, so that I may update the released version on the `Appian App Market <https://community.appian.com/b/appmarket/posts/mongodb-connected-system>`_ page.
 This will significantly speed up the process of getting your enhancements onto your Appian Cloud instance.
 Self-managed customers can build and deploy the code themselves, but I hope you will contribute your fixes and enhancements for the greater good.

 If you are interested in contributing to this project, contact me via my Appian email address [munroe at appian dot com] or via `LinkedIn <https://www.linkedin.com/in/robertmunroe/>`_.